A

 was pressure like never before.

-Bernard is, I said.
-That's if he's still there now.
+know where Bernard is,' I said.
+'That’s if he’s still there now.'

-This was
+This

-Rebecca Wilson!
+was Rebecca Wilson!
 Mallo would understand.

-She smiled.
-I
+She

-knew that you knew, she said.
+smiled.
+'I knew that you knew,' she said.

-We'd crossed
+We’d

-the river, negotiated the nettles - and even the dock-leaves for some reason - and were well on our way across the farmer's field toward Firhouse road when
+reason – and were well on our way across the farmer’s field toward Firhouse

-there comes a small yelp from behind.
+Road when there comes a small yelp from behind.
+Rebecca and I stopped

-negotiating the nettles with much success.
+the nettles with much success.

-whispered.
-I hope he doesn't have his pellet-gun.
+farmer,' I whispered.
+'I hope he doesn’t have his pellet-gun.'

 Rebecca

 grabbed my arm.
-'Don't look back.'
+'Don’t look back!'

-Our strides
+Our

-behind, and we were running.
+noise from behind, and we were running.

-you, comes a voice.
-It's only us!
+on, would you,' comes a voice.
+'It’s only us!'

-I looked back.
+I

-Niamh wove through the nettles, Niamh yelping the whole way.
-Rebecca laughed
+Niamh yelping the whole way.
+Rebecca laughed her head off.
+Ha-ha-ha.

-Me and Sully
+Me

-Niamh could be Timmy the dog.
+said that Niamh could be Timmy the dog.

-empty, of course.
+barn was empty, of course.

-sure he'd be here, I said.
+I was sure he’d be here,' I said.

 Sap!

-What if old man Buntner is Mallo
+What if old man Buntner is

-back in time to give himself the machine at an age with the prospect of
+come back in time to give himself the machine at an age with the prospect of

 experiencing the full life-long benefits of the invention?